nemoboi/FP2024/documentation/topics/2-4-Pseudo-Requirements.md

 ## Scheduling Constraints

-The game must be finished by [Month] 2025
+The game must be finished by May 2025